veenasundara/Lightning-Framework/README.md

 * IntBase - **_Lightning Interface that all Lightning Components must implement_**.
 This contains the method named **_"init"_** that will be called by CmpBase once it has completed its init handling.  **_All components must create a handler for this method instead of using the standard Lightning "init" event_**.

-* AuraReturn.cls - **_All Lightning controller methods must extend this class to use as a return value to the component._** This class containsa member **_(auraerror)_** that the CmpBase component checks in order to see if errors occurred in the controller.
+* AuraReturn.cls - **_All Lightning controller methods must extend this class to use as a return value to the component._** This class contains a member **_(auraerror)_** that the CmpBase component checks in order to see if errors occurred in the controller.
 When an exception occurs, call the **_"handleException"_** method of this this class to populate auraerror with the exception message.

 * Log.cls - Class that has methods for logging messages and handling exceptions.
 When exceptions occur, call the **_Log.notify()_** method.
 This will create a record in the Application_Error__c object which has a workflow and email alert set up to send emails.
 Instead of **_System.debug()_**, use the **_Log.log()_** method.
 This will do the System.debug(), but also store the messages so that they can be seen on the Application_Error__c record and in the email sent.